 Watch for overtraining

-When the competitive drive takes hold, your child might start going all-in on exercising and training.
 Keep tabs to make sure that your kid’s workouts stay safe and reasonable.
-Doctors recommend at least one rest day per week and three months off from a sport each year.
-Talk to your child about the benefits of balance and moderation, and try not to foster an overly competitive mindset that can lead to physical and mental health setbacks.
+As a general rule, young athletes should have at least two days a week where they don't train or compete, and their total hours of physical activity each week shouldn’t exceed their age (12 hours for a 12-year-old, 15 for a 15-year-old and so on).
+It’s also important to have an extended break at the end of each sports season.
+Talk to your child about the benefits of balance, rest and recovery, and try not to foster an overly competitive mindset that can lead to physical and mental health setbacks.

 Support a diverse sports mix

 Sports specialization is becoming more common.
-However, it can also lead to overuse of the same set of joints and ligaments.
-A mix of different sports throughout the year can provide a balance of activity and development for your child’s growing body, reducing the risk of overuse injuries from excessive wear-and-tear on the same joints and ligaments.
+However, it can also lead to overuse of the same sets of joints and ligaments.
+A mix of different sports throughout the year (but not at the same time) can provide a balance of activity and development for your child’s growing body, reducing the risk of overuse injuries from excessive wear-and-tear on the same joints and ligaments.
 Let your kids play the sport of the season.

 Pay attention to mental health, too